NicoleColgan/link_detection_bot/README.md

 - What file formats to consider
 - Just realised we cant do the whoel recursive search yet if were using documents (unless we download a document fromn the url and repeat the process).
 This is more so viable if were using urls to search through pages.
 - spit into a db

+### AI
+1. Broken link explainer If you’re checking links and get errors or 404s:
+    - Use AI to explain why a link might be broken.
+    - Complex scenarios: Sometimes, the reason isn’t obvious from the status code alone.
+For example, a redirect chain might show a link bouncing between domains, or headers might reveal a blocklist, expired SSL, or bot detection.
+User-friendly explanations: AI can summarize technical details (redirects, headers, errors) into plain English, tailored for non-technical users.
+    - Feed it the history/redirects, headers, and have it give a user-friendly explanation.
+    - “This link likely failed because the domain is misconfigured or expired.”
+    - Contextual suggestions: AI can suggest next steps (e.g., “Try contacting the site owner,” “Check if the domain has expired,” “This link may be blocked by your network”).
+    - This becomes more useful as the app scales because as you add more checks (SSL, phishing, content inspection), AI can combine all signals for a holistic explanation.
+2. AI Summarizer for Documents
+    - For .pdf, .html, .md files you're already scanning, use LangChain to:
+    - Summarize the file.
+    - Highlight key points or check for policy terms.
+    - Use TextLoader + chunking + summarization chains.

+This gives a direct showcase of embeddings, chains, and LLM integration.
+🧠 Stack You Could Use
+- LangChain for building pipelines or agents.
+- OpenAI or Claude for reasoning and summarization.
+- FAISS / Chroma for document embedding + retrieval.
+- Streamlit or Flask for showing a working demo.

+✅ Tips for Impressiveness
+- Use prompt templates and show prompt engineering skill.
+- Add retry logic, fallback models, and tool use (e.g. metadata extractor).
+- Document it!
+Show architecture diagrams and example queries in README.

 ## Oisins learning
 1. used a gitignore for the first time to hide stuff from the version control